eslamboully/eslamboully/README.md

 Hi , I'M Abdelrahman Osama
 A Software Engineer Specializing In Web Development ﬁeld.
-I Work As A Backend Developer With 2 Years Experience Using Dotnet Core Previously, I Worked As A Php Developer .
-I Also Have Experience One Year Using Angular .
+I Work As A Backend Developer With 3 Years Experience Using Dotnet Core Previously, I Worked As A Php Developer .
+I Also Have Experience Using Angular .

 # Contact Me
 eslamboully@gmail.com